zorncbllr/php-mono/README.md

 Mono is a Fast, Object Oriented Based PHP Framework.
 It follows the MVC architecture.
-It comes with it's own commandline interface built with composer scripts.
+It comes with its own commandline interface built with composer scripts.

 ## Serving the Project